FLEET COOPER, SR, & FAMILY

 Based on my research that includes the aforementioned information, I am of the opinion that there has been some confusion as to the George COOPER whom Mrs. Mary Elizabeth Cooper WINN claimed was her great-grandfather.
 Perhaps he was a son of a Benjamin, but was it the one from Philadelphia?
 There were a number of men named Benjamin COOPER who had sons named George.
 If this George was a son of Benjamin of Philadelphia, I am not convinced that Benjamin and/or George lived in North Carolina.

-A recent posting by Mrs. Betty K. Price on the GenWeb asserts that the 1740 Chowan County Vestry Minutes entry, "Fleete COOPER a poor Boy which is now Lame,"(see my discussion of these records further down this page) represents the first known appearance in North Carolina of Fleet COOPER, SR, later of Sampson County.
+A posting by Mrs. Betty K. Price on the GenWeb asserts that the 1740 Chowan County Vestry Minutes entry, "Fleete COOPER a poor Boy which is now Lame,"(see my discussion of these records further down this page) represents the first known appearance in North Carolina of Fleet COOPER, SR, later of Sampson County.
 The same posting maintains that this Fleet was the son of Benjamin and Elizabeth Kelly COOPER of Philadelphia who by 1740 or thereabouts were living in Loudoun County, VA, but offers no proof.

 A few years ago, I asked Mrs. Betty K. Price, former editor of My Heritage is Cooper, if she could direct me to some documentation that my FLEET COOPER, SR., indeed was a son of Benjamin COOPER of Philadelphia.
 She responded in an email to me that to her knowledge there was not any written evidence.
 Here is an excerpt of what she sent me: